-We have sold various tahini cookies in farmers' markets over the past three years, and these vegan tahini cookies that we are sharing with you here were a hit.
-It is a simple recipe, but it does use some ingredients that you may need to buy, such as whole spelt flour and date syrup.
+This tahini cookies recipe, is simple, but it does use some ingredients that you may need to buy, such as whole spelt flour and date syrup.
 If you do not regularly carry these in your pantry, consider this an opportunity to explore new food ingredients.
-(These two are regulars in our pantry and we will post more recipes in the future).
 What makes these cookies so soft and buttery (without any dairy butter at all— this version of tahini cookies is vegan) is the use of tahini as the main ingredient and the short baking time that lets its taste shine through.

 Makes 20 cookies